massitaverna/malicious-go-ethereum/README.md

 ## Branches

 The project is a fork of the official [Go Ethereum repository](https://github.com/ethereum/go-ethereum).
+Most of the code comes from there.
+We made changes on top of it to implement our attacks.

 The following branches implement the attacks in the paper:
 * `ghost-snap`: Implementation of the Ghost-SNaP attack